Blog - Commercial

 1) Economic Factors

-Economic factors which affect commercial property valuation include both supply and demand operators, such as:
+Economic factors that affect property valuation include both supply and demand operators, such as:

 - interest rates (obviously!)